EcoGrit Ice Melt | Safe for Children and Pets, Any Surface | Non-Toxic Light-Weight Easy Application | Protects from Snow and Ice for up to a week.

-Our products are only sent direct to the consumer and are helping keep places of work, education, worship and construction open.
+Our products are only sent directly to the consumer and are helping keep places of work, education, worship and construction open.
 We also supply councils, delivery drivers, taxis, logistical companies and anyone with workers out on the road.
 Our products are non-corrosive, safe for children, plants & animals (even if ingested), and can be used or stored year after year without any problems.

 £19.99 Excl VAT

 Rock salt, which is the main thing used for gritting our roads and carparks, is mined from deep in the ground and contains toxins and heavy metals.
-We throw this in great quantities (over 2 000 000 tons annually), all over the country.
+We throw this in great quantities (over 2 000 000 tons annually) all over the country.

 After it has started to eat away at our roads (tarmac [asphalt], concrete) causing deterioration and potholes, it gets washed away down the drains damaging everything it contacts until it ends up back in the watercourse causing problems for the aquatic creatures and anything linked to the water.

-You might be asking yourself where and what can I use Ecogrit Concentrate for?
+You might be asking yourself where and what you can use Ecogrit Concentrate for?
 The best idea is to keep a container in the boot of the car.
 The reason for this is to have something that would be able to help you out if you ever got stuck on ice and was not able to get traction with your wheels, leaving you stranded.

-If you see that the weather is going to be cold where you live you can sprinkle it around your tyres (without damaging the tyre) when you park, so your car won’t slide if it has to be parked on a slope.
+If you see that the weather is going to be cold where you live, you can sprinkle it around your tyres (without damaging the tyre) when you park, so your car won’t slide if it has to be parked on a slope.

 Rock salt only works down to -6 Centigrade before freezing and becoming useless.
-Random weather patterns across the UK are bringing temperatures of much lower.
+Random weather patterns across the UK are bringing temperatures much lower.

-Many vehicles that use our roads rust from the underneath because of the rock salt put down in the winter, making Ecogrit an excellent rock salt alternative.
+Many vehicles that use our roads rust from underneath because of the rock salt put down in the winter, making Ecogrit an excellent rock salt alternative.